Slot cars are powered by a 12v DC power

-power supply.
+supply.
 In the case of Scalextric this is a wall mounted power adapter that

 plugs in to the mains.
 This is plugged into a special power section of track

-that supplies it to the track. the speed of the cars is adjusted by a
+that supplies it to the track. the speed of the cars is adjusted by a hand

-To make your car go faster you simply pull the trigger more.
+car go faster you simply pull the trigger more.
 The controller I basically a

-variable resister that varies the current that goes in to the
+variable resister that varies the current that goes in to the track and thus

-that a lap counter counts laps.
-There are several on the market with and
+counter counts laps.
+There are several on the market with and without lap

 RMS Multi Lane Extension

-but this is less successful as it does not warn you of an impending stop.
+less successful as it does not warn you of an impending stop.
 The only other

 problem with this system is that it requires a serial port on your computer.

 these used to be common, but not in more modern computers due to the

 RMS Placement -